yiisoft/yii2/docs/guide/start-installation.md

 },
 ```

-> Note: in case of bypassing asset installation via Composer, you are responsible for the assets installation and their
+> Note: in case of bypassing asset installation via Composer, you are responsible for the assets installation and resolving
-  possible version collision resolve on your own.
-Be prepared for possible inconsistencies among asset files from different
+> version collisions.
+Be prepared for possible inconsistencies among asset files from different extensions.
-  extensions.

 Verifying the Installation <span id="verifying-installation"></span>